johnridesabike/acutis/docs/api.md

 ## Sources

-The `Source` module's functions are for classifying different types of sources to prepare them for the compiler.
+The `Source` module's functions classify different types of sources to prepare them for the compiler.
 They return an internal data type that the compiler uses.

 ⚠️ Note: The first `name` argument for each source will be the name used if the you include the template as a [component].
 The compiler currently allows